macdonst/push-workshop/module6.md

           alert("Maybe, I dunno.
 I can't tell for sure");
         }

    > Note the leading `,` is not a mistake.
-It's there to make sure the JS code stays valid.
+It's there to make sure the javascript code stays valid.

+3. Run the app using the PhoneGap CLI:

+          $ phonegap run ios
+          $ phonegap run ios --device
+          $ phonegap run android
+          $ phonegap run android --device

-3. Now we'll need to modify our push scripts to inform the device we want some action buttons.
+4. Now we'll need to modify our push scripts to inform the device we want some action buttons.

    - **For Android**
      1. Open **server/gcmService.js**